Robert Portner

-Robert Portner (20 March 1837 - 29 May 1906) was a successful grocer-turned-brewer who supplied beer to Union troops during the American Civil War.
+Robert Portner (20 March 1837 – 29 May 1906) was an American grocer-turned-brewer who supplied beer to Union troops during the American Civil War.
 Based in Alexandria, Virginia, Portner found success after the war with the Robert Portner Brewing Company.
 Portner patented two brewing-related systems, one to purify air and the other to cool beer.

 Early life

-Robert Portner was born in Rahden, Westphalia, Prussia, on March 20, 1837, and immigrated to the United States in 1853.
+Robert Portner was born in Rahden, Westphalia, Prussia, on March 20, 1837, and migrated to the United States in 1853.
 Portner spent eight years in New York and tried his hand at many professions, including baker, tobacconist, and saloon-keeper.

-In 1861, with the outbreak of the Civil War, Portner wanted to see the action up close and personal.
-He traveled south to Alexandria, Virginia, where he bought a grocery store with his friend Frederick Recker and the two men found success selling food and supplies to Union soldiers stationed in the area.
+In 1861, with the outbreak of the Civil War, Portner traveled south to Alexandria, Virginia, where he bought a grocery store with his friend Frederick Recker.
+The two men found success selling food and supplies to Union soldiers stationed in the area.
 Noting the difficulty in importing beer, Portner and Recker paired with Edward Abner and a local brewer to form Portner and Company, where they brewed their own beer to sell to the troops.